Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.3.0
+- The Spyglass now serves as a habitation multiplier when USI-LS is installed.
+- Added a bunch of new parts to the Buffalo.
+Be sure to read the Buffalo readme for details.

 1.2.9
 - Cleaned up some logging issues related to missing part modules and textures when supported mods aren't installed.